devland/waveFiller/readme.md

 await bucket.fill(50, 50);
 console.log('yep; fill is done');
 ```
+If you get the `forbidden: fill color ~ blank color` error this means that the `threshold` value you are using considers the fill and blank colors to be approximately equal and that is not allowed because, otherwise, the fill method will enter an infinite loop.
 # USAGE
 4. Remember to run the `updateWorkers` function if you change the instance settings or if any other paint actions occur on the canvas outside of the `fill` or `click` methods.
 For example, to change the `blank` and `pixel` values run the function below.